 Quotations

 Generally, you should use quotations sparingly.
-You are usually encouraged to try and paraphrase as much as possible.
+You are usually encouraged to try and paraphrase as much as possible to show your understanding of the information.

 It's always good to back up the quote with examples or discussion.